oplS15projects/FP1/README.md

                     [min-value 0]
                     [max-value 10]
                     [init-value 5]
+                    ;; as the slider is moved by the user the callback procedure is executed.
                     [callback (lambda (control event)
+                                ;; stop current tone
                                 (stop)
+                                ;; play tone with adjusted volume
                                 (play (create-tone (/ (send slider get-value) 80))))]))

 ; Make a button in the frame